willhowes/makers_portfolio_and_notes/week_1.md

 T ime-bound

 ### TDD
-- Feature test is a test of a program/project feature within irb or other REPL.
+* Feature test is a test of a program/project feature within irb or other REPL.
+Have found that, although it make take longer in the short term, doing a feature test in irb before doing a unit test in rpspec really helps to understand what we want the program to do.
+* Important to take time to make sure the rspec syntax is correct.
+Regularly got thrown off in pairing when using wrong brackets, e.g. it should be ```expect{subject.method}``` not ```expect(subject.method```.

 ### Debugging
-- Slow, methodical approach to each issue one at a time is best.
+* Slow, methodical approach to each issue one at a time is best.

 ### Pair programming
 * ```attr_reader``` can be used for instance variables to be accessed by other classes.